René-Xavier Prinet: Biography

 Prinet painted the reception of Albert Besnard at the Académie des Beaux-Arts in 1912.
 In 1916, he painted the artist Félix Desgranges in his family living room in Luxeuil-les-Bains in the company of the Bessie Davidson in a composition entitled Chez Desgranges.

 Prinet was too old in 1914 to be mobilized in the army, but the First World War still disrupted his activities and he got involved in the conflict.
-In 1915 he participated in the 62 illustrations of the National Album of the War, a partly retrospective review of the fighting to which his friends Lucien Simon, Albert Besnard and Emile René Ménard also contributed, as well as painters such as Claude Monet, Auguste Renoir and Edouard Vuillard.
+In 1915 he participated in the 62 illustrations of the National Album of the War, a partly retrospective review of the fighting to which his friends Lucien Simon, Albert Besnard and Emile René Ménard also contributed, as well as painters such as Claude Monet, Auguste Renoir and Édouard Vuillard.
 This work was an initiative of the Fraternité des Artistes, an association organizing support to mobilized artists and various charitable operations, closely linked to the administration of the Beaux-Arts.
 Prinet became a member of this committee in 1914 and remained so until 1927.
-In 1914-1919, he also managed the Puvis de Chavanes canteen for artists, while remaining a member of several artists' societies.
+In 1914–1919, he also managed the Puvis de Chavanes canteen for artists, while remaining a member of several artists' societies.

 In October 1916, Prinet's involvement in the conflict became more direct and official.
 The Ministry of War then called on non-mobilized artists as observers with the aim of creating a collection of works of art on the conflict.
 Prinet was selected for two of these observation missions and his participation in them is definitely proven.
 His first mission, from March 7 to April 1 of the next year, in which Lucien Simon also was part, was the second one launched by the ministry.
 He was then assigned to the Vosges army.
 During the second, from June 1 to 30 of the same year, he was assigned to the Noyon army.
 The expenses were on him, but for each of his missions the French State purchased some of his works.
 These were presented at exhibitions bringing together the production of the commissioned artists and were integrated into the War Museum.
-In addition with his artistic activities, Prinet was also a night watchman in one of the hospitals of the Union of Women of France in 1915-1917.
+In addition with his artistic activities, Prinet was also a night watchman in one of the hospitals of the Union of Women of France in 1915–1917.